• Skip to primary navigation

 • Workability: I’d say this Cream Cheese Pie Dough is actually a bit easier to work with than my traditional pie dough.
 The cream cheese lends a pliability that makes it roll out smoother and more easily.

-Cream Cheese Pie Dough mixing
+This Cream Cheese Pie Dough rolls out like a dream.

 Cutting Cream Cheese Pie Dough